 It’s also better to choose a sock without seams and choose if you want a “no-show” sock or one that covers the back of your ankle (these can prevent rubbing).
 As with your running shoes, try the socks on in the store and buy just one pair until you have seen how they perform before investing in multiple pairs.

-Our pick of the running socks are the Nike Elite which are made with a low-friction construction that reduces rubbing on the forefoot, heel, and toes.
+Our pick of the running socks are the Nike Elite.
+They are made with a low-friction construction that reduces rubbing on the forefoot, heel, and toes.